lkilpela/minishell/TO-DO.md

 ## builtins
 - [x] export without args needs to print sorted list of vars
-- [ ] need to be properly handled from execution
+- [x] need to be properly handled from execution
-- [ ] exit, cd, export, unset need to be not forked, to handle everythign properly
+- [x] exit, cd, export, unset need to be not forked if they are the only command.
+- [ ] update $OLDPWD and $PWD env variables when using 'cd'.
+- [ ] update $SHLVL properly

 ## NORM